 what is the broken record technique?

 The idea is that if you have a position that you are unable or unwilling to budge on, then you calmly repeat the position over and over, whilst avoiding over explanation.
-This was very helpful when dealing with nightmare customers if there was a black and white decision to get across.
+This was very helpful when dealing with nightmare customers if there was a "take it or leave it" offer to get across.
 From what I remember of the course, which isn't much, the suggested approach was:

-Point three was a valid approach in the role as I was the last line of complaints — the customer was free to contact the Financial Ombudsman Service if they disagreed.
+Point three was a valid approach as I was the last line of complaints — the customer was free to contact the Financial Ombudsman Service if they disagreed with the resolution.

 For example:

-"Yes, I understand that you're irrationally angry at the man in the offshore contact centre for no apparent reason.
-I am willing to offer 50p to cover the costs of being on hold, but I will not be offering anything for distress and inconvenience caused".
+"Yes, I understand that you're (irrationally) angry at my colleague in the offshore contact centre (for no apparent reason).
+I've listened to the call recording and found no evidence to uphold your complaint.
+I'm willing to offer 50p to cover the cost of being on hold, but I will not be providing any compensation for distress and inconvenience".

 does it work in quality engineering?

+I'll update if anything comes to mind.
 The key change here is to make it clear that there are different options available to get out of the deadlock.
-It's worth noting that offering a path forward forms part of the overall technique, as a decision might not be made immediately.
+It's worth noting that offering a path forward forms part of the overall technique, as a decision might not be made straight away.

 when should the adapted technique be used?